-- for some invariant type parameter T of Y, the argument A of T given in V and the argument B of T given in W are provably distinct type arguments, and then the type V&W is the bottom type Nothing, and we say that V and W are disjoint instantiations of Y, or - for some invariant type parameter τ of Ψ , the argument of A of τ given in V and the argument B of τ given in W are possibly distinct, and then we say that V and W are irreconcilable instantiations of Ψ , or - otherwise, x must be a subtype of an instantiation P of Y formed by taking each type parameter T of Y, and constructing a type argument C for T from the type arguments A of T given in V and B of T given in W: - if A and B are both invariant, then they must be exactly the same type, and C is the same type as A and B, - if both A and B are covariant, then C is out A&B - if both A and B are contravariant, then C is in A|B, - if either A or B is covariant and the other is invariant, with exact type D, then C is just D, or - if either A or B is contravariant, and the other is invariant, with exact type D, then C is just D.
+- for some invariant type parameter T of Y, the argument A of T given in V and the argument B of T given in W are provably distinct type arguments, and then the type V&W is the bottom type Nothing, and we say that V and W are disjoint instantiations of Y, or - for some invariant type parameter T of Y, the argument of A of T given in V and the argument B of T given in W are possibly distinct, and then we say that v and w are irreconcilable instantiations of y, or

+- otherwise, x must be a subtype of an instantiation P of Y formed by taking each type parameter T of Y, and constructing a type argument C for T from the type arguments A of T given in V and B of T given in W: - if A and B are both invariant, then they must be exactly the same type, and C is the same type as A and B, - if both A and B are covariant, then C is out A&B - if both A and B are contravariant, then C is in A|B, - if either A or B is covariant and the other is invariant, with exact type D, then C is just D, or - if either A or B is contravariant, and the other is invariant, with exact type D, then C is just D.

 Finally, the following identities result from principal instantiation inheritance.
-For any generic type x<T>, and for any given types ${\tt A}$ and ${\tt B}$:
+For any generic type x<T>, and for any given types A and B:

-- X&X is exactly equivalent to X if X<T> is covariant in T, unless either A or B involves type parameters, and - x < A > & x < B > is exactly equivalent to x < A | B > if x < T > is contravariant in T, unless either A or B involves type parameters.
+- x&x is exactly equivalent to x if x<T> is covariant in T, unless either A or B involves type parameters, and - X&X is exactly equivalent to X if X<T> is contravariant in T, unless either A or B involves type parameters.